 There’s a wealth of companies online offering music marketing services.

 There’s a lot of debate over the role that radio plays in this increasingly fragmented marketplace.
 While some reports discuss the decline of radio amongst the youth, others show its resilience as technology progresses.

-Whichever side you’re on, radio is definitely an area where the traditional promotional approaches still apply.
+Whichever side you’re on, radio promotion is definitely an area where the traditional approaches still apply.

 Getting played on the radio isn’t easy and still very much works on relationships.
-It can be a tough and unrewarding route for an independent artist to go down.
+It can be a tough and unrewarding route for an independent musician to go down.

 There are lots of radio plugging services out there which offer radio plugging services, but it’s an area where results are often not guaranteed.

 Our advice to new artists is to not place too much focus on radio plays.
 If you focus on building your audience in other areas you’ll increase the chances that your music finds its way to the gatekeepers of radio.